 One final note

 If whilst you're sending your campaign you see the option to send yourself a test and you wonder why you couldn't just send that test to your individual recipient - well, you could.
 But then you wouldn't have any stats on them, which you might as well take advantage of if you're using a system like this, and the unsubscribe link that MailChimp has to insist on wouldn't work.
+Plus MailChimp limit the amount of tests you can send per campaign so that you can't abuse that system.

 So there you have it.
 There are a few steps involved, but overall it's just a bit of clicking around to send a bullet proof great looking HTML email to one individual.